AlgorithmicResearchGroup/.github/profile/README.md

 ## About Us

-Algorithmic Research Group is dedicated to pushing the boundaries of scientific exploration through safe and responsible AI.
+We're dedicated to pushing the boundaries of scientific exploration through safe and responsible AI.
 Our mission is to create advanced AI models and agents that accelerate scientific progress.

 ## Featured Open Source Repositories